danielsaidi/OnboardingKit/Readmes/Hints.md

 # Hints

-In Tutti, a `Hint` is a short onboarding message, that is intended to be displayed briefly to tell users about important parts of your app.
+In Tutti, a `Hint` is a short onboarding message that is intended to be displayed briefly to tell the user about important (or non-important) parts of your app.

-The `Hint` base class is a simple data carrier that specifies a `title`, a `text` and an `image`.
+The `Hint` base class is a simple data carrier that specifies a `title` and a `text`.
 You can create your own custom hint types by inheriting the `Hint` base class.

 ## Creating a hint